 Image module

 • have a good understanding of the English language;

 The selection of DYC members shall foster diversity in various dimensions.
-Therefore, attention is paid to a balance of young people from the 14 EUSDR participating states from different EUSDR regions (urban/rural), of different genders and with different educational or professional backgrounds.
-If you have experience in youth organisations or volunteer work, we would like to know about it, but don’t worry if you don’t!
+Therefore, attention is paid to a balance of young people from the 14 EUSDR participating states of different genders and with different educational or professional backgrounds.
+If you have experience in youth organisations or volunteer work, we would like to know about it, however it is not a prerequisite.

-If you are not selected for the Danube Youth Council but would still like to get the chance to join the DYC at a later stage, you may indicate this in the application form and we will get back to you in case the mandate of a member of the Danube Youth Council representing your country expires or they decide to cancel it before the end of their first year.
-In that case you will be on a reserve list and will be contacted first before a new call for applications is opened.
-No obligations will arise for you as a consequence of being part of this reserve list.
+If you are not selected for the Danube Youth Council but would still like to get the chance to join the DYC at a later stage, you may indicate in the application form your willingness to be added to the reserve list.
+In this case, we will get back to you if, within one year, the mandate of a member of the Danube Youth Council representing your country expires or they decide to cancel their mandate.

+Image module